🧑⚕️ New Patients Save 50% on their Consultation! 💰 Limited-Time Offer. ⏰ T&Cs Apply ✨ Call Now!

 What Is Fat Transfer?

-Fat Transfer, also known as Fat Grafting, is a long-lasting and natural method of filling face and body areas that have lost volume or are simply in need of enhancement.
+Fat Transfer, or Fat Grafting, is a long-lasting method of filling body areas that have lost volume – either through ageing or excessive liposuction – or are simply in need of enhancement.

-Being your own tissue, fat delivers soft, supple and natural-looking results without the risk of an allergic reaction that is always a potential risk with other fillers.
+Being your own tissue, Fat Transfer will deliver soft, and natural-feeling results without the risk of an allergic reaction, or a firm ‘feel’ typical of solid body implants.

 The Benefits of Fat Transfer